Thiago de Mello and Amazon

 Sharon Isbin

-Introduced to me by the excellent Brazilian classical guitarist/arranger Carlos Barbosa-Lima, (with whom I had recorded my "Chants for the Chief" for Concord Records) Sharon - a Grammy Winner with her CD "Dreams of a World"- is without any doubt the most outstanding musician in the world of the Classical Guitar today!
+Introduced to me by the excellent Brazilian classical guitarist/arranger Carlos Barbosa-Lima, (with whom I had recorded my "Chants for the Chief" for Concord Records) Sharon - a twice Grammy Winner with her CDs "Dreams of a World" and now, in 2010, with her new CD ³Journey to the New World²- is without any doubt the most outstanding musician in the world of the Classical Guitar today!
 With her, I have learned a whole world of finesse and musical sophistication.
 I am honored by the fact she often performs my compositions in her concerts.
 Our CD "Journey to the Amazon" with Paul Winter as a special guest, was awarded a Grammy nomination in 1999.
 Performing and recording with her is always an honor!
-I dedicated to her a song named "What About That?".
+I dedicated to her a song named "What About That?" and also "The President."

 Daniel Wolff